Cadecraft/cuisine/README.md

 ```

 ## Deployment
-This can be deployed anywhere that offers persistent file storage, e.g. Railway volumes
+This can be deployed anywhere that offers persistent file storage, e.g. Railway volumes.
+Update the `KV_PATH` environment variable accordingly